Conference Carolinas: History

 With the lone Virginia school in Longwood leaving, the league decided to go back to its roots and change its name to Conference Carolinas June 1, 2007.

 On June 1, 2011, King College and North Greenville University became official members of the conference and opened the conference to its first Tennessee member in King.

-In 2013–14, Emmanuel College (Georgia) and Southern Wesleyan University became official members of the conference and opened the conference to its first Georgia member in Emmanuel.
+In 2014–15, Emmanuel College (Georgia) and Southern Wesleyan University became official members of the conference (under provisional status) and opened the conference to its first Georgia member in Emmanuel.
 Southern Wesleyan began official full NCAA D-II membership in 2016–17 while Emmanuel started in 2018–19.

 After 57 years as a league member Pfeiffer University moved down to the NCAA D-III ranks on June 1, 2017.